North Port shuts out Venice 2-0 on senior night

-Venice gave a much older North Port team all it could handle on senior night, but the Bobcats used their remarkably talented front line to strike twice in a 2-0 win.
+NORTH PORT — Venice gave a much older and more talented North Port team all it could handle on senior night, but the Bobcats used their remarkably talented front line to strike twice in a 2-0 win.

 The Bobcats (12-4-1) controlled the ball for most of the night and earned more scoring opportunities, but only managed to cash in twice due to steady play from a motivated Venice (3-11) team.